Want to improve your website design to increase sales and provide a better company image? Here’s 21 ways to do just that!

 2. How do I create my own website?

-Also, if you value your time more than money, consider paying for a web designer or choosing a simple ‘drag-and-drop’ builder like Zyro.
+You will need a good web host.
+Visit our articles, where we break down how to go about this in a simple way.
+Also, if you value your time more than money, consider paying for a web designer or choosing a simple ‘drag-and-drop’ builder like Weebly or Shopify.

 3. How can I make my website look professional & attractive?

-Does your business and website comply with data protection law?
+Does your website comply with data protection law?
 Check out this easy guide to make sure your business is safe!